-A verified incident of domestic violence, dating violence, sexual assault, or stalking.
-For instances of domestic violence, dating violence, sexual assault, or stalking, the threat may be established through documentation outlined in section 16-VII.D.
+A verified incident of domestic violence, dating violence, sexual assault, stalking, or human trafficking.
+For instances of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the threat may be established through documentation outlined in section 16-VII.D.
 In order to request the emergency transfer, the requestor must submit an emergency transfer request form (HUD-5383) (Exhibit 16-4 of this ACOP), although, the PHA may waive this requirement in order to expedite the transfer process.

-The PHA will immediately process requests for transfers due to domestic violence, dating violence, sexual assault, or stalking.
+The PHA will immediately process requests for transfers due to domestic violence, dating violence, sexual assault, stalking, or human trafficking.
 The PHA will allow a tenant to make an internal emergency transfer under VAWA when a safe unit is immediately available.
-The PHA defines immediately available as a vacant unit, that is ready for move-in within a reasonable period of time, not to exceed seven days.
+The PHA defines immediately available as a vacant unit, that is ready for move-in within a reasonable period of time, not to exceed seven (7) days.
 If an internal transfer to a safe unit is not immediately available, the PHA will assist the resident in seeking an external emergency transfer either within or outside the PHA's programs.